slevin886/Reddit_Stock_Subreddit/README.md

   <img src="https://github.com/slevin886/Reddit_Stock_Subreddit/blob/master/images/Picture15.png" height="350" width="400">
 </p>
 It is evident from the graphic above that both very short lengths and very long lengths have viral instances and that virality is pretty evenly dispersed across lengths.

+### Reddit Funny

+Despite pulling a much larger dataset from the funny subreddit (32,789 observations), I was unable to predict virality at a significantly different rate from the baseline.
+Given the complexity of humor/sarcasm/irony, it is perhaps not surprising to find this result.
+Performing topic analysis, some of the more prevalent viral topics included, Logan Paul (a famous YouTube personality), Dads, and Pranks.
+Viral posts also were slightly *less* subjective and slightly *more* polarizing than non-viral posts.
+Why this may or not be the case will have to wait for a future analysis.